icure/medtech-docs/sdks/how-to/how-to-create-a-user-from-a-patient.md

 </details>

 Finally, you can update the Notification status again to signal that the operation was completed successfully.
+Updating the status of the Notification is important, as otherwise you will risk of getting old Notifications when filtering for the new pending ones.

 <!-- file://code-samples/how-to/create-user-for-patient/index.mts snippet:completed status-->
 ```typescript